aesteve-rh/git-prune-merged/README.md

 these cases (e.g., git garbage collector), it is not always posible or desirable to change the configuration of a project.

-Currently, this plugin works only in GitHub-hosted repositories.
-The plugin discerns whether a branch has been merged by exploring the user's GitHub pull requests (PR).
+Currently, this plugin works only in GitHub-hosted repositories, using its REST API to explore the remotes.
+The plugin discerns whether a branch has been merged by looking for the user's GitHub pull requests (PR).
 By looping through all the 'closed and merged' PRs for the user, and comparing the HEAD SHA against the local and remote HEAD SHAs, it is able to discern which branches can be safely pruned.
 Using SHAs is a secure way to do this, since SHA is unique.
 Using branch name could lead to wrongfully pruned branches.